civitz/civitz.github.io/_drafts/2022-07-19-JWT-and-auth.md

 Limitations:
-- you need to configure your gateway (or web-facing server) to create the JWT
+- you need to configure your gateway (or web-facing server) to create the JWS
 - you need an infrastructure to handle certificates, although with solutions like letsencrypt this is becoming easier to do
+- you need to whitelist accepted algorithms and issuers of JWT on each service
 - any process that initiates calls to JWT-protected services from within the cluster has to either pass through an API gateway or have a mean to create a trusted JWT by itself
 - since claims can be personalized and JWT does not have a fixed schema, you need to agree on the actual combination of claims you want to use

 I would also add that JWT are not limited to a microservice environment.
 The standard is agnostic and has been successfully used:
 - as a soft replacement for HTTP session in frontend-backend communication
 - as a format for information exchange between trusting parties
+- as part of OpenID Connect, a standardized mechanism to authenticate a user on a service via a third party identity provider

+I think JWT is a nice versatile tool to encode information.
+I really liked what this tiny JSON enables in a microservice environment, enhancing the security of a system without disrupting the protocols or affecting the developer experience.